anushka018/expression-parser/README.md

 CSCI 2041 Advanced Programming Principles Final Project

 ## Project Overview
 Construct a language consisting of defined expressions and operations.
-Then, develop a parser which handles type chacking, expression evaluation, the computation of free variables, and expression parsing
+Then, develop a parser which handles type checking, expression evaluation, the computation of free variables, and expression parsing

 Type checking is implemented through the creation of predetermined, mutable type environments